Tangent $\infty$-categories and Goodwillie calculus: Goodwillie Calculus and the Tangent Bundle Functor

 The tangent bundle functor for the Goodwillie tangent structure is an endofunctor $T: \Catdiff \to \Catdiff$ defined by Lurie in~\cite[7.3.1.10]{lurie:2017}.
 That definition, and much of the rest of this paper, depends heavily on the $\infty$-category $\finbased$ of `finite pointed spaces', so let us be entirely explicit about that object.

-\begin{definition} We say that a simplicial set is \emph{finite} if it is homotopy-equivalent to the singular simplicial set on a finite CW-complex.
-Let $\finbased$ denote the simplicial nerve of the simplicial category in which an object is a pointed Kan complex $(X,x_0)$ with $X$ finite, with enrichment given by the pointed mapping spaces
+\begin{definition} We say that a Kan complex is \emph{finite} if it is weak homotopy equivalent to a simplicial set with finitely many nondegenerate simplexes.
+Let $\finsset$ be the simplicial category in which \begin{itemize} \item objects are the finite pointed Kan complexes , i.e.\ pairs $(X,x_0)$ where $X$ is a finite Kan complex and $x_0$ is a vertex; \item mapping simplicial sets are given by the simplicial subsets

-whose vertices are the basepoint-preserving maps $X \to Y$.
-Since these mapping spaces are Kan complexes, $\finbased$ is a quasi-category by~\cite[1.1.5.10]{lurie:2009}. \end{definition}
+of the ordinary simplicial mapping spaces, in which the vertices are those maps $f:X \to Y$ such that $f(x_0) = y_0$. \end{itemize} Let $\finbased$ be the simplicial nerve of the simplicial category $\finsset$.
+Since the mapping spaces in $\finsset$ are Kan complexes, the simplicial nerve $\finbased$ is an $\infty$-category by~\cite[1.1.5.10]{lurie:2009}. \end{definition}

-Explicitly, an object of $\finbased$ is a finite pointed Kan complex, and a morphism is a basepoint-preserving map.
-A $2$-simplex in $\finbased$ consists of a diagram of basepoint-preserving maps

-together with a basepoint-preserving simplicial homotopy $h \homeq gf$.
-Higher simplexes in $\finbased$ involve more complicated diagrams of basepoint-preserving maps and higher-dimension homotopies.